 - Go out in the field to visually locate items to resolve conflicting information and ensure the accuracy of data.

-Esri ArcGIS 10x with extensions Network Analyst, 3D Analyst, Spatial Analyst.
-ArcGIS Server and ArcPad.
-Non-Esri software includes AutoDesk AutoCAD, QGIS, GRASS and PCI.
+Esri ArcGIS 10 Pro with extensions Network Analyst, 3D Analyst, Spatial Analyst, and ArcGIS Online.